markovial/scripts/README.md

 # Readme

+## Scripts that I have to write at some point

+* Auto time zone converter based on NLP input

+## Description of Repo
 There are some random programs / scripts that I wrote just to practice working with a language.
 The main languages that I work with are: